This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 In order to take the TEAS Exam, the applicant will need to make an account with ATI, and from there the applicant can register for and schedule the exam at a convenient time and location.

 *Courses must be taken within 5 years of start of program

 The 60 credit nursing requirement includes 35 credits of classroom - based courses including clinical experiences, and 25 credits of online nursing courses.
 All nursing courses will be completed through the W. Cary Edwards School of Nursing.
 These courses will be taken as a full-time student and cannot be taken out of sequence.
 Because of the rigorous nature of the program, outside employment is strongly discouraged.

 |NUR-428 Leadership and Management in Nursing||3|

 |NUR-531 Nursing Informatics Concepts and Issues*||3|

-*Two graduate courses, NUR-529 Health Policy, and NUR-531 Nursing Informatics Concepts and Issues, will be completed by all BSN degree students as part of the professional nursing requirements.
-These six graduate credits will apply to MSN degree requirements at Thomas Edison State University on acceptance to that degree program.
+*Three graduate courses, NUR-529 Health Policy, NUR-531 Nursing Informatics: Concepts and Issues, and NUR-582 Financial Management in Nursing Practice, will be completed by all BSN degree students as part of the professional nursing requirements.
+These nine graduate credits will apply to MSN degree requirements at Thomas Edison State University on acceptance to that degree program.
+Students planning on advancing their degree into the MSN program must get a B or better in both of these courses.
 Accelerated 2nd Degree BSN students may apply to the MSN program after successful completion of the BSN program and passing the NCLEX.